Pick1a1username/docker_registry_with_minio/README.md

 This section assumes that you know the basic usage of `Docker` and `Docker Compose`.

-If you want to understand `docker-compose.yml` in this repository in detail, please refer to [DOCKER-COMPOSE_EXPLAINED.md](DOCKER-COMPOSE_EXPLAINED.md).
+If you want to understand `docker-compose.yml` in this repository in detail, please refer to comments in  [docker-compose.yml](docker-compose.yml).

 ### Prerequisites

 * Docker Compose

+### Overview

+There are three services: Docker Registry, Minio, Docker in Docker.

+* Docker Registry: Storing docker images
+* Minio: Object storage compatible with Amazon S3.
+Used for Docker Registry's storage.
+* Docker in Docker: Used for pulling and pushing a docker image to the Docker Registry.

+As explained above, if an user pushes a docker image to the Docker Registry, Docker Registry will store the image to the Minio.

 ### Clone the Repository